 Slow-Cooker Harissa Beef Stew With Lemon Yogurt

-We may not usually think of beef stew as an exotic dish, but a little tweak of the seasonings goes a long way.
-Here, we add harissa spices, like paprika, chili powder, cinnamon, coriander, mint, and caraway, plus pickled peperoncini for tartness and Worcestershire sauce for depth.
+Harissa spices, like paprika, chili powder, cinnamon, coriander, mint, and caraway, add interest to this beef stew.
+We also add pickled peperoncini for tartness and Worcestershire sauce for depth.
 Finishing the dish with a lemon yogurt balances the spices nicely.

 Jamaican Beef Stew With Rice